 Dr. Dodge holds a Ph.D. in School Psychology with cognates in Research and Human Development from Ball State University.
 Prior to her position in higher education, Laurie was a school psychologist in Indiana, West Virginia, and Indiana specializing in the areas of traumatic brain injury and autism.
 She was a nationally certified school psychologist, licensed educational psychologist, and led the Santa Barbara Head Trauma Team for K-12 schools.

 At a national level, Dr. Dodge has been a leader in competency-based education in higher education and has been invited to Washington DC convenings and presented at national conferences.
-She serves on the Higher Education Advisory Council (HEAC) and is co-chair of C-BEN (Competency-Based Education Network).
+She serves on the Board of Directors for University Professional and Continuing Education Association (UPCEA) and is co-chair of C-BEN (Competency-Based Education Network).
 Funded by the Lumina Foundation, C-BEN is an invited collaborative group of institutions across the nation committed to solving common challenges around developing quality competency-based models capable of scaling to affordably serve more students.